Jip-Hop/jailmaker/README.md

 ### Hatching a build

 While in an *active* session, install the [Hatch](https://hatch.pypa.io) project manager.
-This will load quite a flurry of dependencies, but will only do so into the new `.venv` directory.
+This will load quite a flurry of dependencies, but will only do so into the new `.venv` directory. *(And a bit into self-managed directories under `~/.local/share`.)*

     pip install hatch